Types of Polynomials

 Types of Polynomials Based on Degree

 The power of the leading term or the highest power of the variable is called the degree of the polynomial.
-This is obtained by arranging the polynomial terms in the descending order of their powers.
+This is obtained by arranging the terms of polynomials in the descending order of their powers.
 Based on the degree of the polynomial, they can be classified into 4 major types.
 They are,

 Look at the table given below to understand the meaning of the types of polynomials with examples.